choksheak/parse-args/README.md

 8. Intuitive and straightforward syntax.
 9. Generates the help text automatically in a customizable way.
 10. Able to attach user-specific arguments-checking to the options.
-11. Option to either use imperative or object-oriented syntax style (depending on what fits your code base).
+11. Option to either use imperative or object-oriented syntax style (depending on which style better fits the look-and-feel of your code base).
+12. Fun to use!
+(IMHO)

 Arguments-parsing is a non-standardized world with many caveats and corner cases.
 This library tries to avoid all that and stick to the basic minimum syntax for a clean-working CLI.

+In summary, this library aims to be perfect for use in your CLI if you want something that is easy-to-use and can generate the help text automatically for you, thus saving you a lot of time!

 ## Simple example

 Javascript: `print-args.js`
 ```js
 const { parseArgs } = require("parse-args");

 const args = parseArgs();
 console.log("args = " + JSON.stringify(args));
 ```

-Shell:
+Shell usage and output:
 ```sh
 > node print-args.js --long -a -bcd --format=%s file1 file2
 {"long":true,"a":true,"b":true,"c":true,"d":true,"format":"%s","nonOptions":["file1","file2"]}
 ```

 ## Advanced example

 Javascript: `ls.js`
 ```js
 const { parseArgs } = require("parse-args");